ccxt/ccxt/README.md

 ## Licensing Summary

 The CCXT Pro License does not include mechanisms that enforce technical limitations on the user or any other restrictions that would affect direct communication between the users and the exchanges without intermediaries.
+The mechanism that protects the CCXT Pro license is not technical, but works based purely on laws.

+CCXT Pro is open-source which is another important aspect in the licensing.
+Without imposing unnecessary technical limitations and introducing intermediary code, there is no technical way for us to know that someone is using CCXT Pro in-house without a license.

+The CCXT Pro license addresses abusive access to the repository, leaking the source-code and republishing it without a permission from us.
+Violations of licensing terms will be pursued legally.

 ## The Technical Overview